History of the Jews in Libya

 The history of the Jews in Libya stretches back to the 3rd century BCE, when Cyrenaica was under Greek rule.
-The Jewish population of Libya, a part of the Sephardi-Maghrebi Jewish community continued to populate the area continuously until the modern times.
-During World War II, Libya's Jewish population was subjected to anti-semitic laws by the Fascist Italian regime and deportations by Nazi German troops.
+The Jewish population of Libya, a part of the Sephardi-Maghrebi Jewish community, continued to populate the area continuously until modern times.
+During World War II, Libya's Jewish population was subjected to antisemitic laws by the Fascist Italian regime and deportations by both the Italian and German armies.

 After the war, anti-Jewish violence caused many Jews to leave the country, principally for Israel, though significant numbers moved to Italy and North America.
 Under Colonel Muammar Gaddafi, who ruled the country from 1969 to 2011, the situation deteriorated further, eventually leading to the emigration of the remaining Jewish population.
 The last Jew in Libya, 80-year-old Rina Debach, left the country in 2003.

 Ancient history

-The oldest trace of a Jewish existence in Libya appears in Sirte, which some archaeological surveys made on the "Barion" region there dated its synagogue to the 10th century BCE, during King Solomon's reign.
+Ptolematic period

-Major Jewish settlement of Libya took place in the 4th century BCE.
-Ptolemaic Egypt had gained a large Jewish population after Ptolemy I Soter's invasion of Judea, during which many Jews were carried off as war captives before later being freed, as well as voluntary Jewish emigration to Egypt for economic reasons and Ptolemy's tolerant policies which followed afterward.
+The area of Libya was divided in classical times into three distinct geographical regions, Tripolitania, Cyrenaica and the Fezzan.
+Jewish migration was predominantly along the coastlines, and historically the vast majority of the Jewish population was concentrated in the western, Tripolitania province.
+Early Jewish settlement in Cyrenaica, a region with significant Greek influence in what is now northeast Libya, likely stemmed from their substantial presence in neighboring Ptolemaic Egypt.
+After Ptolemy I Soter's conquest of Judea, many Jews were initially taken as captives but were later freed, while others emigrated to Egypt voluntarily, attracted by economic opportunities and Ptolemy's tolerant policies.
 In 312 BCE, Ptolemy settled many Jews in Cyrenaica to strengthen his kingdom.

-There is evidence of Jews living in Benghazi from 13 BCE.
-They were considered citizens, but were ruled by a Jewish archon unlike the rest of the Jews in that area.
+The historical record provides only limited information on the development of Jewish communities in Cyrenaica during the Ptolemaic period.
+One notable figure from this time is Jason of Cyrene, who wrote a historical account of the Maccabean revolt during the second century BCE.
+This account was later summarized in 2 Maccabees.
+While Jason's work suggests advanced education and an interest in Jewish nationalistic causes, it is unclear whether his perspectives were representative of broader Cyrenaican Jewry.
+Nonetheless, his writings suggest there may have been some level of interaction between Judea and Cyrenaica during this period.

 In 146 BCE inscriptions found at Benghazi and elsewhere in Libya, give details about wealthy, well established and organised Jewish communities.